Embassy of India,

 India-Japan Bilateral Economic Relations

 India and Japan share a ‘Special Strategic and Global Partnership’.
 Economic relationship between India and Japan has vast potential for growth, given the obvious complementarities that exist between the two economies.
 Japan's interest in India is increasing due to a variety of reasons including India's big and growing market and its resources, especially the human resources as well as focus on diversified and dependable supply chains.
 The signing of the historic India-Japan Comprehensive Economic Partnership Agreement (CEPA) and its implementation from August 2011 has accelerated bilateral economic and commercial relations.
 During the visit of the Prime Minister Shri Narendra Modi to Japan in September 2014, Hon’ble Prime Minister of Japan Mr. Shinzo Abe pledged $35 billion in investment in India's public and private sectors over the next five years as well as to double the number of Japanese companies operating in India.
-During the first visit of Prime Minister of Kishida of Japan to India on March 19, 2022 the two sides expressed satisfaction that the investment target announced in 2014 has been achieved and expressed their shared intention to realise JPY 5 trillion of public and private investment and financing from Japan to India in the next five years, to finance appropriate public and private projects of mutual interest.
-The two sides also renewed the bilateral currency swap agreement of USD 75 billion.
-During the visit of Prime Minister Kishida in March 2023, the two leaders welcomed the steady progress made toward the 5-trillion-yen target of public and private investment and financing from Japan to India in the next five years, which was set in March 2022.
+During the first visit of Prime Minister of Kishida of Japan to India on March 19, 2022 the two sides expressed satisfaction that the investment target announced in 2014 has been achieved and expressed their shared intention to realize JPY 5 trillion of public and private investment and financing from Japan to India in the next five years, to finance appropriate public and private projects of mutual interest.
+The two sides also renewed the bilateral currency swap agreement of USD 75 billion up to 2026.
+During the visit of Prime Minister Kishida in March 2023, the two leaders welcomed the steady progress made toward the 5-trillion-yen target of public and private investment and financing from Japan to India.

 2.1 India-Japan Fund (IJF): India's National Investment and Infrastructure Fund (NIIF) and Japan Bank for International Cooperation (JBIC) launched a $600 million fund for climate and environment projects on 4 October, 2023.
 The Indian government will contribute to 49 per cent of the target corpus for the India-Japan fund (IJF), which is NIIF's first bilateral fund.
 The remaining 51 per cent will be contributed by JBIC.
-The IJF plans to prioritize investments in environmental sustainability and low carbon emission strategies.
+The IJF prioritizes investments in environmental sustainability and low carbon emission strategies.
 The establishment of IJF marks a significant breakthrough in the strategic and economic partnership between Japan and India.
 The fund will actively invest in India's environmental preservation sector, including renewable energy, e-mobility businesses, and circular economy sectors such as waste management and water.
+Two success cases since founding of the fund aggregating to Rs 10 bn are: 2 e-mobility projects – Mahindra last mile mobility manufactures of 3-wheeler and 4 wheelers for urban cargo and passenger movement and Ather Energy manufactures 2 wheelerinscootersegment.

 Commitments and Disbursements of ODA loan from Japan for last several years has been as follows: (JPY in billion):